DONATE NOW SECURELY WITH

 What kind of documentation is required for my application to be considered?

 The following documents must be submitted with the application: 1) BRSAF online application form.
-This form can be accessed by clicking the link above or visiting brsaf.org.
-2) The Financial Release Form.
-This form can be accessed by clicking the link above or visiting brsaf.org 3) The Student Aid Fund Report (SAR) from the FAFSA.
-(This document can be up to 5-6 pages).
-4) Your current year financial award package from your institution or the complete bill for the semester from the institution.
+This form can be accessed under the Applicant Resources tab; 2) The Financial Release Form.
+This form can also be found under the Applicant Resources tab; 3) The FAFSA Submission Summary (FSS) from the FAFSA.
+(This document can be up to 5-6 pages); 4) Your current year financial award package from your institution and the complete bill for the semester from the institution.

 Will I have to pay back the grant (award)?